thinks/obj-io/README.md

 $ cmake --build . --config Release
 $ ctest . -C Release
 ```
-For more detailed test output locate the test executable in the build tree and run it directly.
+For more detailed test output locate the test executable (_thinks_obj_io_test.exe_) in the build tree and run it directly.

 ## Future Work